John S. Stokes III - Custom Puzzle Craft |

 Was an attempt made to salvage the work?

-Sankofa Fresh Stop Market take the spot
+Sankofa Fresh Stop Market took the spot

 Picture taken by me October 20, 2019